dcurry09/dcurry09.github.io/_posts/2018-02-20-david-curry-TinDogr.md

 3) For each user inspect each profile image for a dog
 4) Classify any dogs present, assign a size, and compare to your dogs size
 5) Swipe right(left) if dog breed is(not) compatible size

+A video of the full TinDogr "Dogorithm" can be seen on my [website](http://www.tindogr.club/).
+So far I have autoswiped on hundreds of dog users and even recieved a number of "swipe backs" when I also post a dog image on my account.